python-rope/rope/README.txt

 =============

 Rope has just started.
-Right now rope's design changes rapidly and it's not yet ready for code contributions.
-I hope in soon future, somewhere about version 0.5 or 0.6, rope would be mature enough for being extended easily.
+Right now rope's design changes rapidly and it's not yet ready for code contributions in its central parts.
+I hope in soon future, somewhere about version 0.5 or 0.6, rope would be mature enough for being extended easily in those parts.

 Anyway right now contributions are really needed in many places.
 For example patches and extensions in the UI part are extremely welcome.
 Have a look at the